erinaperez/front-end-FS/README.md

 You will need to install the backend repository to fully test development.

-## Forthcoming and Future Enhancements...
+## Forthcoming and Future Enhancements
  - Expand beyond Portland
  - Complete the admin admin panel to moderate user submissions
  - Deploy frontend and backend